Can I use Dove soap on my dog? Blog header graphic

 Can I use Dove soap on my dog once?

-Is Dove sensitive soap safe for dogs?
+Is Dove Sensitive Skin soap safe for dogs?

-What happens if I use Dove regularly?
+What happens if I use Dove on my dog regularly?

 Related Grooming Guides